 African Bullion gives the South African retail investor the opportunity to purchase and hold physical gold and silver bullion.
 We maintain a large silver bullion inventory in South Africa so can ensure that even large bullion orders can be shipped as soon as client funds clear.

 African Bullion appreciates that purchasing silver bullion online calls for a high level of trust and are committed to providing superior customer service, an easy online order process and efficient fully insured shipping.
-African Bullion represents the Austrian Mint, is an authorised dealer with both the Rand Refinery and the South African Mint and has distribution agreements with primary dealers of the American and Canadian mints.
+African Bullion represents the Austrian Mint, is a contracted re-seller for both the Rand Refinery and the South African Mint and has distribution agreements with primary dealers of the American and Canadian mints.
 We guarantee the authenticity of all of our legal tender bullion products.

 South African Mint